 The second difference, however, is material.
-In the situation we face, the censor points are defined by the bounds of the $100(1 - \alpha)$ percent BCR and thus by the parameter estimates.
+In the situation we face, the censor points are defined by the bounds of the $100(1-\alpha)$ percent BCR and thus by the parameter estimates.
 The "regularity conditions" needed to prove, in particular, the asymptotic normality of ML estimators are violated because the support of the density depends on its parameters, as in (3); for example, see Woodroofe (1972) and Smith (1985).
-We now show that, in our case, the estimator degenerates in finite samples, and we develop an alternative fixed-point estimator.
+We now show that, in our case, use of the standard ML estimator produces degenerate results and we develop an alternative fixed-point algorithm to produce our parameter estimates.

-3.1 Motivating a Fixed-Point Estimator
+4.1 Motivating a Fixed-Point Algorithm